-For ease of completion, we have attached a Microsoft Word chart of the information, for editing.
+For ease of editing, we have attached a Microsoft Word chart (State Motor Vehicle Tax Rate Chart 10032017) of the tax rate information used last year.

 Thank you for your assistance.
-We would appreciate a return email with your edits and comments to NAME@EMAIL, by December 15, 2015.
+We would appreciate a return email with your edits and comments.